OroszAdam/OroszAdam/README.md

 🤖 Previously developed **robotic surgery systems** at Quantum Surgical, and **commissioned robots** in the automotive industry at evopro systems engineering

-🙋‍♂️ I am learning more about generative AI (Creating LORAs and genAI workflows)
+🙋‍♂️ I am learning more about generative AI (Creating LORAs and GenAI workflows)

-🛠️ Tools I use: React, NextJS, Javascript, Typescript , ComfyUI, Unity
+🛠️ Tools I use: React, NextJS, Javascript, Typescript, ComfyUI, Unity

 ---